doublesecretagency/craft-googlemaps/docs/models/ipstack-model.md

 #### Returns

-_Geolocation_ - A [Geolocation Model](/models/geolocation-model/) representing the approximate location of a visitor.
+_Visitor_ - A [Visitor Model](/models/visitor-model/) containing the approximate location of a visitor.